bguplp/Armadillo2-Docker/README.md

 # This clone is made through an ssh connection.
 git clone git@github.com:bguplp/robotican_demos_upgrade.git
 ```
-After you download all the packges, download the Dockerfile,
+After you download all the packages, download the Dockerfile,
 ```bash
 cd ~/armadillo2_ws/docker_src
 # If needed change the path to your's repositories directory.